dmbarbour/awelon/AboutABC.md

 ### Conditional Behavior

 A sum type, `(a + b)`, represents that we're either right with `b` or left with `a`.
 A sum type is constructed by observing a condition.
-In ABC, primitive operators enable observing coarse structure and comparing values:
+In ABC, primitive operators enable observing a few basic conditions, by convention punning 'right' with 'true', i.e. `(false + true)`.
+Observation primitives include:

         P :: (Observable x) ⇒ x * e → (x+x(a*b)) * e -- x is pair
         S :: (Observable x) ⇒ x * e → (x+x(a+b)) * e -- x is sum